Election of Directors

 The role of a Board

 Generally, the Board is responsible for setting the strategic direction, establishing effective governance, evaluating performance and assuring financial sustainability for the business.
 Directors govern the NHC on behalf of the Members.
+Non-executive Directors of the NHC do not receive any remuneration.
 All Directors must comply with basic legal requirements under the Co-operatives National Law, which specifies four main duties for Directors with a number of other areas of key responsibility; these include a duty to act in good faith and honesty, act with care and diligence, avoid a conflict of interest, not to abuse a corporate opportunity or misuse information, and not to trade while insolvent.
 At the broadest possible level the Board has two fundamental responsibilities: to ensure compliance and to improve performance.

 On a day-to-day basis, a Board spends most of its time guiding the organisation in the areas of:

 - CEO selection/development/mentoring/remuneration/evaluation

 - networking/building key relationships

 - communication with stakeholders

 - reputation management.